Why should I consider applying to the UB School of Pharmacy

 Should I retake it to improve my EA GPA?

 If a grade of 'C' or higher is earned in any course, it is not recommended for you to retake it.
 The repeated grade does not replace the previous grade for pre-pharmacy students applying to the PharmD program at UB.
 Repeat grades will not be used in computing the Early Assurance GPA.
-Students should be aware of the Course Enrollment Control Policy, which restricts repeating certain courses.
+Students should be aware of the Repeat Policy which restricts repeating certain courses.

 What if I get a C- in a course?